greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 > *If your character is not doing what you want it to do, there are different ways that you can fix this.
 Programmers call this “Debugging”.*
 >
-> *Select the action blocks that you think are causing the problem.
+> *Select the action block that you think is causing the problem.
 An edit menu will pop up with options.
 On the menu, there is a “Trashcan” that you can use to delete that action block.*
 >
 > *The second option on this edit menu is “Replace”.
 You can use this option to replace your current action block with a different action block.
 For example if your current action block is Turn Right 90 degrees, you can use the “Replace” option to switch to Turn Left 90 degrees or any other action block.*
 >